Ultimate Guide to Star Wars: Galaxy’s Edge at Disney World

 The Experiences

-Star Wars: Galaxy’s Edge has two unique experiences that are very popular: building your own lightsaber and building a droid.
-These are both pretty pricy, but can be a great experience:
+Star Wars: Galaxy’s Edge has two unique experiences that are very popular: building your own lightsaber and building your own droid.

 Savi's Workshop

 If you are going to choose only one, I would HIGHLY recommend Savi’s Workshop.
 I have not built my own lightsaber here (yet) but my brother did, and he brought me along as his one allotted guest.
-It’s an incredibly cool experience from start to finish, from having to find the hidden workshop entrance to the process of actually creating the lightsaber.

 The Droid Depot, on the other hand, is a less intimate and personalized experience.
 The workshop space is located in a semi-public area (inside a gift shop) and doesn’t have the same “wow” factor as Savi’s Workshop.
 It is the more affordable option of the two, though.